 He was posted captain on 29 November 1777, joining the Hind 24 and sailing in December for Jamaica.
 In the autumn of 1779 he commissioned the new Crescent 28, serving off Ireland, Guernsey, and then Lisbon with Commodore George Johnstone?s squadron.
 In company with the Jupiter 50, Captain Francis Reynolds, and Apollo 32, Captain Philemon Pownall, he assisted in the capture of the French cutters Mutine 14 and Pilote 14 on 2 October 1779.

 In December 1780 he commissioned the new Iphigenia 32 for service in the North Sea, taking the privateer American Union 6 off Flamborough Head on 2 July, and escorting the Baltic convoy to safety prior to the Battle of the Doggersbank on 5 August 1781.
-He served the last part of the war in command of the Spanish prize Leocadia 36 which he had commissioned in November 1781, although she was not available for service until the early spring of 1782, during which time he appears to have continued with the Iphigenia in home waters.
+He served the last part of the war in command of the Spanish prize Leocadia 36 to which he had had been appointed in November 1781, although she was not available for service until the early spring of 1782, during which time he appears to have continued with the Iphigenia in home waters.
 Going out to Newfoundland, he took the rebel privateers Viper on 20 May 1782, Lexington on 29 June, and Junius Brutus on 18 August.
 The Leocadia was paid off in April 1783.

 Almost immediately Captain Hope recommissioned the Sampson 64 , which later served as flagship to Vice-Admiral Mark Milbanke at Plymouth from 1785 until paid off in June 1786.
 During the Dutch Armament in 1787 he commanded the Victory 100 at Portsmouth from 1 October until paid off on 5 December 1787, and during the Spanish Armament of 1790 he briefly commanded the Egmont 74.

 He became an ?extra commissioner? of the Navy from July 1794, deputy controller of the Navy from 1796 until January 1801, and then assumed the role of commissioner at Chatham which he held until his death on 10 September 1808.